Quincy Jones: 1990–2024: Established career

-In 2017, Jones and French producer Reza Ackbaraly started Qwest TV, the world's first subscription video-on-demand (SVOD) service for jazz and eclectic music from around the world.
-The platform features a handpicked selection of ad-free concerts, interviews, documentaries, and exclusive, original content, all in HD or 4K.

 In 2010, Jones, along with brand strategist Chris Vance, co-founded Playground Sessions, a NY City-based developer of subscription software that teaches people to play the piano using interactive videos.
 Pianists Harry Connick Jr. and David Sides are among the company's video instructors.
 Jones worked with Vance and Sides to develop the video lessons and incorporate techniques to modernize the instruction format.